colinkingswood/colinkingswood.github.io/_posts/2016-12-23-Hello-World.md

 Ok, not really as I tried google blogger, and wordpress before, but didn't like them much.
 This is however my first blog post using Jekyll - a static site generator.

-As a proagmatic software engineer, I usually have good reasons behind the choices I make (and I dislike the faddish nature of the software industry where something is all hyped up one month, and something else the next).
+As a proagmatic software engineer, I usually have good reasons behind the choices I make (and I dislike the faddish nature of the software industry where something is all hyped up one month, and another product the next month).

 ## So why Jekyll?

-Jekyll is a static site generator -the opposite of what I usually make - database driven applications.
+Jekyll is a static site generator - the opposite of what I usually make - database driven applications.
 Static sites were popular in the early days of the web but gradually got overtaken by database backed sites and applicatioins of a more dynamic nature.
-It does have a number of advantages however.
+Static sites do have a number of advantages however.

 ### No database or other "moving parts" on the server.
 This gives a number of advantages